Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

-\item {\bf Critic network:} The critic network of PPO$_m$ is also a fully connected NN, which is parameterized by $\bm{\phi}_m$ and denoted as $V_{m,\bm{\phi}_m}$.
-It takes $\bm{s}(t)$ as input and thus has $NM^*+M+NM$ nodes at the input layer.
-Its output layer has only one node and generates the value function \cite{sutton_rl} of the state $\bm{s}(t)$, which is denoted as $V_{m,\bm{\phi}_m}(\bm{s}(t))$; \item {\bf Experience buffer:} The experience buffer of PPO$_m$ stores the generated experiences during the offline training phase, which are the five-component tuples $(\bm{s}(t),\bm{s}_m(t),r(t),a_m(t),$ $\pi_{m,\bm{\theta}_m}(a_m(t)|\bm{s}_m(t)))$. \end{itemize} \begin{Rem} Compared to the conventional PPO, the modified PPO adopted in the proposed algorithm modifies the output of the actor network as shown in \eqref{eq:ppo_mod}, which effectively prevents the exploration of infeasible actions that violate the time-varying constraints in \eqref{con:cmc1}.
-Remarkably, this modification has been validated to have no negative impact on the convergence performance of PPO {\normalfont\cite{liran1}}. \end{Rem}
+With this modification, $a_m(t)$ will unequivocally adhere to the time-varying constraints highlighted in \eqref{con:cmc1}. \item {\bf Critic network:} The critic network of PPO$_m$ is also a fully connected NN denoted as $V_{m,\bm{\phi}_m}$, with $\bm{\phi}_m$ representing the embedded parameters.
+This critic network takes $\bm{s}(t)$ as input and outputs the value function (as defined in \cite{sutton_rl}) of the state $\bm{s}(t)$, which is denoted as $V_{m,\bm{\phi}_m}(\bm{s}(t))$; \item {\bf Experience buffer:} The experience buffer of PPO$_m$ stores the generated experiences during the offline training phase, which are the five-component tuples $(\bm{s}(t),\bm{s}_m(t),r(t),a_m(t),$ $\pi_{m,\bm{\theta}_m}(a_m(t)|\bm{s}_m(t)))$. \end{itemize}